b-shakti/VEHICLE-GEO-DISPERSED-BIG-DATA-PROCESSING/README.md

 MapReduce is a programming framework that abstracts the complexity of parallel applications by partitioning and scattering data sets across hundreds or thousands of machines, and by bringing computation and data closer.
-The Figure 3.1, shows the MapReduce architectural diagram [9].
 The Map and Reduce phases are handled by the programmer, whereas the Shuffle phase is created while the job is being carried out.
 The input data is split into smaller pieces called chunks, that normally have a size of 64 MB.
 The data is a serialized and distributed across machines that compose the Distributed File System